revtejas/DevOps/Intro-DevOps.md

 Artifact or Software is an archive of files generated from the build process based on the porgramming language.
 This artifact will be packaged in a specific format.

 Artifact packaging format could be war or jar in java.
 DLL/EXE/MSI in Windows.
 From repo to server for further testing.
 On testing team apporval, it can be moved to production servers.

+The goal of CI is to detect errors and bugs at a very early stage so it's not compunded.
+That's why we automate it in such a way, when the DEVs commit a code, it is fetched for testing and evaluation and any errors is notified to the DEVs for immediate fix.
+In this way, we can reduce wait time as well as compunded errors.

+* __IDE:__ ECLIPSE, VSCODE, ATOM, PYCHARM
+* __VCS:__ GIT, SVN,TFS, PERFORCE
+* __Build tools:__ MAVEN, ANT, GRADLE, MSBUILD, VISUAL BUILD, IBM URBAN CODE, MAKE, GRUNT
+* __Software Repo:__ SONATYPE NEXUS, JFROG ARTIFACTORY, ARCHIVA, CLOUDSMITH PACKAGE, GRUNT
+* __CI Tools:__ JENKINS, CIRCLECI, TEAMCITY, BAMBOO CI, CRUISE CONTROL